Philadelphia Flyers: Broad Street Bullies (1971–1981)

 An overtime goal by Gary Dornhoefer in game five turned the tide of their first-round series with the Minnesota North Stars in the Flyers' favor, as the Flyers got their first playoff series win in six games.
+The Flyers subsequently created a statue of Dornhoefer's overtime goal.
 However, they were outmatched in the semifinals by the Montreal Canadiens, losing in five games.
 After the season, Clarke became the first expansion team player to be awarded the Hart Memorial Trophy as the NHL's most valuable player.

 1973–74 Stanley Cup champions

-Goaltender Bernie Parent returned to the franchise in the off-season, and the Flyers proved that the expansion teams could challenge the Original Six in 1973–74.
-The Bullies continued their rough-and-tumble ways, led by Dave Schultz's 348 penalty minutes, and reached the top of the West Division with a record of 50–16–12.
-The return of Parent proved to be of great benefit, as he established himself as one of if not the best goaltender in the league after winning 47 games, a record which stood for 33 years.
+Goaltender Bernie Parent returned to the franchise in the offseason.
+The Flyers continued their rough-and-tumble ways, led by Dave Schultz's 348 penalty minutes, and reached the top of the West Division with a record of 50–16–12.
+Parent won 47 games for the Flyers, a record which stood in the NHL for 33 years.
 Since the Flyers, along with Chicago, allowed the fewest goals in the league, Parent also shared the Vezina Trophy with Chicago's Tony Esposito.

-Come playoff time, the Flyers swept the Atlanta Flames in four games in the first round.
-In the semifinals, the Flyers faced the New York Rangers.
-The series, which saw the home team win every game, went seven games.
-Fortunately for the Flyers, they had home-ice advantage as they advanced to the Stanley Cup Final by winning game seven and in the process made history by becoming the first expansion team to win a playoff series over an Original Six team.